aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 </table>
 ```

-Note, that the custom table template was added with the same “table” key, as the standard table.
-Thus, it is possible to replace a certain default template without rewriting it.
-We may also use the templates from the default structure with the same keys.
-For example, we use a standard paragraph template in the table template.
-It is also possible to replace it by the key.
+**Note** that the custom table template was added with the same “table” key as the standard table.
+Thus, you can replace a certain default template without rewriting it.
+You can also use the templates from the default structure with the same keys.
+For example, you may use a standard paragraph template in the table template; you may also replace it with the key.
-We should also use index.html to include the reference on custom table CSS styles into it:
+You can also use index.html to include the reference on custom table CSS styles into it:

 ``` html
 <!DOCTYPE html>